David-Jianguang-Ran/TripletNet/plan.md

    - Back Again
     why? : encoder output visually inspected and cross checked with other encoders. it seems to have decent seperation in the groups
-    The fully connect network may be the problem after all. what to do? : use more classic algorithmic methods to classify
+    The fully connect network may be the problem after all. what to do? : use more classic algorithmic methods to classify so - used logistic regression (one sigmoid layer with shape 1) and got 0.025 accuracy

 #### hypothesis II
    the encoder network is shit